andijakl/nrgkick-homeassistant/nrgkick.markdown

 ---
 title: NRGkick
 description: Integrate the NRGkick Gen2 mobile EV charger using the local REST JSON API.
-ha_release: 2026.1
-ha_category: Transport
+ha_category:
+  - Energy
 ha_iot_class: Local Polling
 ha_quality_scale: bronze
-ha_config_flow: true
+ha_release: 2026.1
 ha_codeowners:
   - "@andijakl"
 ha_domain: nrgkick
 ha_integration_type: device
+ha_config_flow: true
+ha_zeroconf: true
+ha_platforms:
+  - binary_sensor
+  - number
+  - sensor
+  - switch
 related:
   - url: https://www.nrgkick.com/en/
-    title: NRGkick
+    title: NRGkick Website
-  - docs: /docs/automation/
-    title: Automations
 ---

-The **NRGkick** {% term integration %} integrates the NRGkick Gen2 mobile EV charger (Smart Cable) with Home Assistant.
+The **NRGkick** {% term integration %} allows you to monitor and control the NRGkick mobile EV charger (Wallbox) by DiniTech with Home Assistant.
+The wallbox is smart home friendly and allows detailed monitoring with 80+ data points and flexible control of charging behavior.

-The integration connects directly to the device on your local network using the official REST JSON API.
+The integration connects directly to the device on your local network using the local REST JSON API.
 No cloud connection is required.

 ## Supported devices

-- NRGkick Gen2 (Smart Cable).
+- NRGkick Gen2 (Smart Cable / Flexible Wallbox)

+{% note %}
+The NRGkick is available in different variants, including the 16A and 32A models, as well as models with cellular (SIM) and GPS capabilities.
+All are compatible with this integration.

+The NRGkick 16A light model needs the "NRGkick App incl.
+Bluetooth/Wi-FI connectivity" as one-time upgrade to use the local API.
+{% endnote %}

 ## Unsupported devices

-- NRGkick Gen1 (Bluetooth-only).
+- NRGkick Gen1 (Bluetooth-only)

 ## Prerequisites

-- Home Assistant and the NRGkick device must be on the same local network.
+- Home Assistant and the NRGkick device need to be on the same local network.
-- Your NRGkick device must have SmartModule firmware 4.0.0.0 or newer.
+- Your NRGkick device needs to have SmartModule firmware 4.0.0.0 or newer.
-- The REST JSON API must be enabled in the NRGkick app.
+- The REST JSON API needs to be enabled in the NRGkick app.

 To enable the API:

-1. Open the NRGkick app.
+1. Open the NRGkick app from the manufacturer on your smartphone.
 2. Go to **Extended** > **Local API**.
 3. Enable **JSON API**.
 4. Optional: Enable authentication and set a username and password.